 This is a strange-looking tool but it comes in handy when working in tight spaces.
 The L-shaped blade is drawn toward you right under the soil surface, cutting off weeds at the root.
 It’s short enough to let you easily reach between plants and is easy to hold.
 Make sure you get the right one though – it comes in both a right- and a left-handed version.
 Depending on the brand, prices range from $20 to $50.

 Yes, the hoe dag.
 I’m not sure what the name means, but the tool itself means business!
 With a beech handle and a heat-treated carbon blade that looks a bit like a miniature pickaxe, the hoe dag is an extremely versatile tool that I use for weeding, digging, planting, cultivating, removing clumps of grass, and more.
 Use the larger end of the blade for digging and planting, and the smaller end for more controlled actions, like weeding.
 It’s easier on the wrist than many weeding tools because it doesn’t require you to twist or bend your wrist – just bury the head in the ground and pull it toward you.
 Made in the USA.
 Retails for under $40.
 I've never seen it in a store so buy it online.

 With a handle made from recycled plastic and a tough metal blade that doesn’t seem to rust (mine’s been outside for many years without rusting), the CobraHead weeder is made to last.
 Any way you use it, the curved blade on the CobraHead effortlessly digs into the soil.
 The weighted collar that holds the blade helps the blade sink into the soil quite naturally, whether you’re gouging roots of weeds or just loosening the soil.
-It’s great work working in-between plants and can easily pull out larger weeds with the rootball intact (it's great for pulling up large clumps of grass).
+It’s great for working in-between plants and can easily pull out larger weeds with the rootball intact (it's great for pulling up large clumps of grass).
 It's made in the USA, costs about $25 and is available in both a regular and mini size.
 There's also a long-handled version.

 Long-Handled Weeding Tools